 The ultimate form of ignorance is a sense of entitlement.
-Young people who’ve grown up in the “helicopter parent” society have been conditioned to believe their success is the responsibility of someone else and success is deserved not earned.
-In addition, the reality of personal responsibility and accountability is almost completely foreign to many young people.
+Young people who’ve grown up in the “helicopter parent” society have been conditioned to believe their success is the responsibility of someone else and success is deserved rather than earned.
+In addition, the reality of personal responsibility and personal accountability is completely foreign to many young people.

 This became real for us many years ago when our children were in college.
 We realized we were going broke paying for traffic tickets for some of our children so we sat down and told them we weren’t paying for any more tickets.
 Several months later we received a call from the local jail.
 The conversation went something like this,

 “Dad, they arrested me for traffic tickets.
 It’s six hundred dollars?” they opined, hoping I would pay the fine to get them out.

 “That you weren’t going to pay for any more traffic tickets.”

 “Did you believe me when I told you that?”

 “Uh, I dunno.
 But Dad, I’m in jail!” came the deflated response.

 My reply was likely more deflating, “Well, I hope you’re a model prisoner.”